-Consistently with Figure 1, the model investigating the sensitivity of sample size on the different indice suggests that ROPE and BF indices are sensitive to sample size both when there is and when there is not an effect.
-On the other hand, p-value, pd and MAP-based p-value are only sensitive to sample size when there is a true effect, in which case they are more sensitive than ROPE and BF indices.
-These findings are related to the concept of consistency - as the number of data points increases, the statistic converges toward some “truth” value.
+Consistently with Figure 1, the model investigating the sensitivity of sample size on the different indices suggests that BF indices are sensitive to sample size both when there is and when there is not an effect.
+ROPE indices are particularly sensitive to sample size when there is no true effect, while p-value, pd and MAP-based p-value are only sensitive to sample size when there is a true effect, in which case they are more sensitive than ROPE and BF indices.
+These findings are related to the concept of consistency - as the number of data points increases, the statistic converges toward some “true” value.
 Here we find that p-value, pd and the MAP-based p-value are consistent only when the null is false - as sample size increases, they tend to reflect more strongly that the null is false.
 On the other hand, ROPE and BF are consistent both when the null is false (both tend towards 0) and when the null is true (ROPE tends towards 1; BF tends towards infinity).
 Note also that BF (vs. rope) is overall more consistent than BF (vs. 0), and that ROPE (full) is overall more consistent than ROPE (95%) (see also marginal densities in Figure 4).

 Impact of Noise